-While the United States has had a relatively peaceful domestic history compared to many other countries, it has periodically suffered from violent political events.
+While the United States has had a relatively peaceful domestic history compared to many other countries, it has periodically suffered from violent political events such as assassinated presidents.

 On four separate occasions from 1865-1963, a US president was assassinated while in office, throwing the country into turmoil.
 Thankfully, in all four cases, a peaceful transition of power shifted from the deceased president to the vice president as laid out in the constitution.